-An estimated $36.5 billion is lost every year to financial exploitation, criminal fraud, and caregiver abuse.
-And that’s only for the cases actually reported.2
+An estimated $2.9 to $36.5 billion is lost every year to financial exploitation of older adults.2

 It’s easy to see why elderly individuals are attractive targets for financial abuse.
 They may have significant assets and usually have a regular source of income such as Social Security or a pension.
 Victims often feel embarrassed or humiliated, silly or incompetent, or fear further isolation or repercussions from abusers—all reasons why these types of abuse often go unreported.